Ninodj123/naloga/readme.md

 -Open folder destination

--Run main.py (or go to visual studio code and run main.py from there)
+-Run main.py (Alternative: go to visual studio code and run main.py from there)

 -Go to http://localhost:8080/ and register